Updated: April 8, 2022

 The truth is, there will be a lot of boring and mechanical days ahead as you work towards becoming rich.
 Just stay focused and be patient through these repetitive days.

 It’s during these times when unhealthy distractions will tempt you.
-It’s when you can get hooked on watching television, or become addicted to shopping, or start spending impulsively on wants.
+It’s when you can get hooked on watching television, become addicted to shopping, or start spending impulsively on wants.

 When you find yourself bored in your daily routine, consciously lead yourself towards doing something productive — such as reading a book, learning a new skill, or pursuing a potentially profitable hobby.